Cartoon Street of Businesses

 The basic steps for applying for a reseller permit include:

-• Obtain the application from the appropriate state department.
+1. Obtain the application from the appropriate state department.
 This may be different from one state to the next.
-For example, in Florida, the state’s Department of Revenue issues reseller licenses, whereas, in California, the State Board of Equalization issues them.
+For example, in Florida, the state’s Department of Revenue issues reseller licenses, whereas, in California, the California Department of Tax and Fee Administration (CDTFA) issues them.

 One of the requirements a business must meet before getting a resale license from a state is that it’s qualified to do business in the state.
 In states outside of where a business is registered, the reseller will need to have Foreign Qualification.